mk-conn/structured-file-copy/README.md

 ## TBD

+* Add a dry run
+* Omit log at the end if not wanted
 * Sort into date:day folders
 * Sort into folders by filename (with user defined number of leading letters)
 * Write tests